I've been blogging since 2013, and since then, so many books have been published by bloggers.

-I love walking into a bookstore and seeing my friends books on the shelves, it's really so inspiring.
+I love walking into a bookstore and seeing my friends books on the shelves; it's so inspiring.

-Here are 19 books written by bloggers to put on your reading list. 🙂
+Here are 19 books by bloggers to put on your reading list. 🙂

 1. How To Blog For Profit: Without Selling Your Soul